-Real Estate Investment Trusts (REITs)
+Real Estate Investment Trusts (REITs) and Regulated Investment Companies (RICs)

-A REIT that would be included in a federal consolidated return but for the provisions of IRC §1504(b)(6) must be included in an Oregon consolidated return.
-These REITs are subject to the provisions of ORS 317.715 and supporting administrative rules.
-For apportioning taxpayers, factors from the REIT or a Regulated Investment Company (RIC) are included in the apportionment calculation of the consolidated Oregon return.
+A REIT or RIC that isn't included in a federal consolidated return based on the provisions of IRC §1504(b)(4) must be included in the Oregon consolidated return.
+These REITs or RICs are subject to the provisions of ORS 317.715 and supporting administrative rules.
+For apportioning taxpayers, factors from the REIT or RIC are included in the apportionment calculation of the consolidated Oregon return.

-A REIT that is not required to be included on an Oregon consolidated return is subject to tax under ORS chapter 317 or 318 and calculates their Oregon apportionment factors and Oregon net income in the same manner as a corporation with a separate filing requirement under ORS 317.710.
-REITs that are doing business in Oregon are required to pay the ORS 317.090 Oregon minimum tax.
-REITs that file separate returns aren't allowed an Oregon deduction for net losses of prior years.
+A REIT or RIC that isn't required to be included in an Oregon consolidated return is subject to tax under ORS chapter 317 or 318 and calculates their Oregon apportionment factors and Oregon net income in the same manner as a corporation with a separate filing requirement under ORS 317.710.
+REITs or RICs doing business in Oregon are subject to Oregon minimum tax.
+Business trusts that qualify as REITs filing separate returns aren't allowed an Oregon deduction for net losses of prior years.

-Distributions from a REIT to its shareholders are treated the same as distributions from a corporation to its shareholders for purposes of ORS chapters 316, 317, and 318.
+Distributions from a REIT or RIC to its shareholders are treated the same as distributions from a corporation to its shareholders for purposes of ORS chapters 316, 317, and 318.